h3rb/gml-pro/README.md

 IF YOU DOWNLOAD THIS PLEASE STAR THE PROJECT ON GITHUB, THANKS!

+__How to use this stuff__

+This is in no way a complete game.
+You are best advised to pick through it, and decide what you want to use, then either copy it over to your existing project, or cut GML-Pro down in size until you've got only what you need, because it does slow down your compile times.

 Recent changes:

 - Audio section recently updated and bugs fixed.